umputun/spot/README.md

 By using this approach, Spot enables users to write and execute more complex scripts, providing greater flexibility and power in managing remote hosts or local environments.

-User can also set any custom shebang for the script by adding `#!` at the beginning of the script.
+Users can also set any custom shebang for the script by adding `#!` at the beginning of the script.
 For example:

 ```yaml
 commands: